Zur Modulseite PDF generieren

 The learning content includes mathematical methods that are used to solve many real-world problems in diverse areas in science and engineering.
 As concrete applications that are in the focus of the lectures, we cite interference reduction in spread spectrum and MIMO systems, adaptive beamforming, PAPR reduction in OFDM systems, acoustic source localization with wireless sensor networks, environmental modeling in wireless multi-agent systems.
 In particular, a special attention is attached to the following topics: basic principles of (functional) analysis that are relevant in the design of modern communications systems, fundamentals of matrix analysis, fundamentals of (convex) optimization theory, projection methods, principles of convex relaxation, algorithm design, convergence properties.

-Modern Signal Processing for CommunicationsVLSoSeNo information2
+Modern Signal Processing for CommunicationsVLSoSeKeine Angabe2

 Mathematical Methods in Signal Processing and Communications (VL):